 Sara has always brought her passion for place to public service and nonprofit roles, where she has been a proven changemaker.
 Currently, Sara serves as an advisor of the National Trust for Historic Preservation, an advisor of the Sustainable Development Code, and a board member of the Latinos in Heritage Conservation.
-She is also helping to lead Desegregate CT, convening 40 organizations and thousands of people to reform land use laws to improve quality of place, reduce systemic racism, and deconcentrate poverty.
+She is also helping to lead Desegregate CT, convening over 60 organizations and thousands of people to reform land use laws to improve quality of place, reduce systemic racism, and deconcentrate poverty.

 As chair of the City of Hartford’s Planning and Zoning Commission, Sara envisioned and implemented nationally-recognized reforms that will ultimately lead to a more environmentally-friendly, socially equitable, and interconnected city.
 The zoning code, which was the 2020 recipient of the Driehaus Award from Smart Growth America and the Form-Based Codes Institute, streamlines permitting, prioritizes walking and biking, identifies transit-oriented zones, and has form-based code provisions to protect neighborhood character.
 It also made Hartford the first city in the country to eliminate all minimum parking requirements.
 Most importantly, the code was adopted unanimously in one night, with deep community support.